How to be Content (Part 1)

 The Problem

 We live in a time of abundance, but why are we still dissatisfied with what we have?
-I believe by decreasing our desires and attachment to material goods can we truly free ourselves from the prison we created in our minds and help us obtain inner peace.
+I believe that reducing our desires and attachment to material goods can free ourselves from the prison we created in our minds and help us aquire inner peace.

 The Solution: An Interactive Pamphlet